ShihengDuan/shihengduan.github.io/_pages/publications.md

 </li>

 <li markdown="1">
-A PMP-Inspired Evaluation Framework for Assessing the fit-for-purpose of Deep-Learning Weather Prediction Models.
-Giuliana Pallotta, et al. 2025
+[A PMP-Inspired Evaluation Framework for Assessing the fit-for-purpose of Deep-Learning Weather Prediction Models](https://arxiv.org/abs/2604.06567) Giuliana Pallotta, et al. 2025
 - Using PMP to diagnose and compare DL-ESMs with traditional CMIP6 models.
 - I have conducted AMIP-type simulation with NeuralGCM (original version and precipitation models) and ACE2-ERA5.
 The output is CMORized following the [PCMDI code](https://github.com/PCMDI/AI-MIP).
 - Apply PMP metrics.